umich-its-networking/git-training-pub/ex-branching-merging.md

    3e99c8c..2cfabd4  master -﹥ master
 ```

 It is a good practice to remove the `add-greeting` branch from the local and remote repositories.
-Remember that branching is cheap and easy woth git, so there's no reason to keep them around, or reuse them.
+Remember that branching is cheap and easy with git, so there's no reason to keep them around or reuse them.

 ```terminal
 $ git branch -d add-greeting